 To achieve this level of internationalization, companies are including mergers and business alliances in their growth strategies; thereby mitigating risk and optimizing costs as they set the stage for the multi-company business model.
 In saying this, the term multi-company is commonly mistaken for multi-tenancy, which is a completely different concept.

 On the other hand, Multi-tenancy is a software-oriented term describing how a solution is managed.
-According to Gartner, this concept is “a reference to the mode of operation of software where multiple independent instances (tenants) of one or multiple applications operate in a shared environment.
-In other words, it refers to a software solution that is implemented to serve multiple companies through a shared IT infrastructure.
+According to Gartner, this concept is “a reference to the mode of operation of software where multiple independent instances (tenants) of one or multiple applications operate in a shared environment(1).”
+In other words, it refers to a software solution which is implemented to serve multiple companies through a shared IT infrastructure.